 Is it a free customer or a paying customer?

-Make a distinction between free customers and 💰 paying customers.
-Free customers tend to demand more and more because they aren’t paying for it.
+Make a distinction between free customers and paying customers.
+Who is really asking for these features?
+Products like Upvoty will make this clear for you by counting and collecting voters for a particular feature.
+This matters, because free customers tend to demand more and more because they aren’t paying for it.
 As a result, they’re more likely to request more features than paying members.
 On the other hand, paying customers tend to be more solution-oriented, given that they’re spending good money on your product.

 Does the feedback align with your strategy?